 Serum lamotrigine is used to monitor drug levels in the body during treatment, to monitor patient compliance with treatment, and to evaluate any drug toxicity.

-Lamotrigine (Lamotrigine, Lamictal) is used to treat bipolar disorders as well as various epileptic disorders, including Lennox-Gastaut syndrome, primary generalized tonic-clonic seizures and focal seizures.
-Lamotrigine has also been used in the treatment of migraine, trigeminal neuralgia and other treatment-resistant depression.
+Lamotrigine (Lamictal) is used to treat bipolar disorders as well as various epileptic disorders, including Lennox-Gastaut syndrome, primary generalized tonic-clonic seizures, and focal seizures.
+Lamotrigine has also been used in the treatment of migraine, trigeminal neuralgia, and other treatment-resistant depression.
 Lamotrigine inhibits the release of glutamic acid (a stimulatory amino acid) and sodium channels to stabilize the neuronal membranes.
 It also weakly inhibits 5-HT3 (serotonin) receptors.

 The bioavailability of orally administered lamotrigine is very high (approximately 98%).
-The drug is metabolised by conjugation with glucuronic acid to inactive metabolites.
-Its half-life is 25-33 hours in adults but is reduced by concomitant use of phenytoin or carbamazepine (13-14 hours) and increased by co-administration of valproic acid (59-70 hours) and patients with renal or hepatic impairment or inadequacy.
+The drug is metabolized by conjugation with glucuronic acid to inactive metabolites.
+Its half-life is 25-33 hours in adults but is reduced by concomitant use of phenytoin or carbamazepine (13-14 hours) and increased by co-administration of valproic acid (59-70 hours) and in patients with renal or hepatic impairment or insufficiency.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.